Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Introduction

-Current attempts to address the noisy label problem can be categorized into three notable groups: noise-robust methods, noise-tolerant methods, and data cleaning \cite{song2020learning, frenay2014survey}.
-Noise-robust and noise-tolerant methods both involve modifications to the architecture and/or loss function of the machine learning algorithm used.
+Current attempts to address the noisy label problem can be categorized into three notable groups: noise-robust methods, noise-tolerant methods, and data cleaning methods \cite{song2020learning, frenay2014survey}.
 Noise-robust approaches rely on algorithms that are naturally less sensitive to noise (e.g. lower dimensional or regularized algorithms), whereas noise-tolerant methods directly model the noise during training.
-Although both approaches have received considerable attention in the image-processing domain \cite{song2020learning, algan2021image}, these methods do not transfer to NLP algorithms.
-In the NLP domain, there have been a few recently proposed noisy label methods \cite{jindal2019effective, zheng2020error, NEURIPS2018_ad554d8c, zheng2019meta}.
-However, the proposed methods have a number of limitations that make their application unsuitable for the present task.
-For example, some methods utilize a smaller set of trusted data to correct a larger set of noisy data \cite{NEURIPS2018_ad554d8c, zheng2019meta}, which is infeasible for our application due to the lack of trusted data or knowledge of which posts can be trusted.
-Other methods require training a network directly and end-to-end from corrupted labels \cite{jindal2019effective, zheng2020error}, which both requires a relatively large amount of data and is less capable of leveraging transfer learning from pre-trained, state-of-the-art models \cite{devlin-etal-2019-bert, reimers2019sentencebert, cer2018universal}.
+Although both approaches have received considerable attention in the image-processing domain \cite{song2020learning}, these methods do not transfer to NLP algorithms.
+In the NLP domain, there have been a few recently proposed noisy label methods \cite{NEURIPS2018_ad554d8c, jindal2019effective, zheng2019meta}.
+However, the proposed methods have limitations for our task.
+For example, some methods utilize a smaller set of trusted data to correct a larger set of noisy data \cite{NEURIPS2018_ad554d8c, zheng2019meta}, which is infeasible for our application as there is no way to evaluate which posts are accurate.
+Other methods require training a network directly and end-to-end from corrupted labels \cite{jindal2019effective}, which both requires a relatively large amount of data and is less capable of leveraging transfer learning from pre-trained, state-of-the-art models \cite{devlin-etal-2019-bert, reimers2019sentencebert, cer2018universal}.